 - Sends a real-time update to every iPad and to the admin panel so the session immediately appears in the historical sessions list

-The session is now in the historical record under Muster → Sessions in the admin panel.
-From there it can be reviewed, exported as a PDF report, or used as evidence of compliance for ISM and flag state inspections.
+The session is now in the historical record under Muster Sessions in the admin panel (a top-level sidebar link, separate from the Muster List group).
+From there it can be reviewed, exported as a CSV, or used as evidence of compliance for ISM and flag state inspections.

 Multi-iPad coordination

-Full multi-iPad muster (where every iPad participates in marking crew accounted for) is on the roadmap and being developed.
-For now the recommended setup is one controlling iPad on the bridge and any number of secondary iPads showing the live roster as a read-only view.
+Full multi-iPad muster (where every iPad participates in marking crew accounted for) is on the roadmap.
+For now the recommended setup is one controlling iPad on the bridge.
+Secondary iPads show the emergency alert but don't participate in the head count.

 Drills versus real emergencies